 Innovative applied research, extension, and integrated efforts are needed to alleviate the impacts of these disasters across the food and agricultural system.
 These strategies should help individuals and communities buffer the effects of disasters and ensure the availability of an accessible, safe, nutritious, affordable, and abundant food supply.
 Funded projects are expected to implement applied research, extension, and integrated activities to provide solutions that may include: trainings, communication strategies, tools and technologies, food supply and food safety logistics, and climate-smart practices.
 These solution-driven projects can be rapidly adopted by various end-users.
-In addition to explaining how the adoption potential of proposed solutions will be measured.
+In addition, funded projects are expected to describe how the adoption potential of proposed solutions will be measured.
 Additional information about this program area priority is available on the A1712 webpage, which includes fact sheets, Frequently Asked Questions, and videos.
+NIFA hosts quarterly A1712 Live FAQ sessions for applicants; information is available on the NIFA Events Calendar.